 You want to boost your sales and have decided to go into a retargeting campaign?
 Great idea!
 Retargeting consists in targeting a user who visited your website but didn’t convert.
-Used properly, this technique can be very effective because it allows you to adapt your ad to your visitor’s profile.
-In this article, we give you 4 golden rules to make your retargeting campaigns a success.
+Used properly, this technique can be useful as it allows you to adapt your ad to your visitor’s profile.
+In this article, we give you four golden rules to make your retargeting campaigns a success.

 Retarget the right audience

 Each user you will retarget is different.
-Segmentation is a effective way to offer personalised communications to your audiences.
-According to your business and objectives, it can be made following different criteria:
+Segmentation is an effective way to offer personalised communications to your audiences.
+According to your business and objectives, users can be segmented based on various criteria:

 All visitors aren’t at the same stage of the sales process.
 The most interesting users to retarget are the ones who put your product in the basket, but leave your website without completing the purchase.
 They almost did but something held them back, so it should be easy to convert them.
 Encourage them to make the leap by retargeting them with the products they seemed to be interested in.

-Finally, there are the frequent visitors.
-They like your brand but apparently hesitate to buy.
+Finally, there are frequent visitors.
+They like your brand but hesitate to buy.
 You should encourage them to purchase using promotions, for example.

-Indeed, timing is very important, as much for the user as for your campaign!
+Indeed, timing is critical, as much for the user as for your campaign.
 If you want to retarget a user who recently visited your website, do it quickly!
 They’re probably looking for better prices or products that best suits their needs, and are likely to visit similar websites.
 Catch their attention before they decide to purchase from a competitor!.